tannerntannern/ts-mixer/README.md

 `npm i --save ts-mixer` or `yarn add ts-mixer`

 ## Documentation
-If you're looking for more complete documentation, [go here](https://tannerntannern.github.io/ts-mixer).
+If you're looking for the API documentation, [go here](https://tannerntannern.github.io/ts-mixer).
 If you just need a few tips to get started, keep reading.

 ## Examples